 Our mission is to confront maternal health inequities by advancing the availability, affordability, and accessibility of multilingual health information and community-based, peer-to-peer support throughout pregnancy, birth, and postpartum.

-We envision a world where birthing people are empowered and supported to make informed decisions for themselves and their families, successfully navigate the healthcare system, and bridge the cultural and linguistic gap between healthcare institutions and people from a migrant background.
+We envision a world where women and birthing people are empowered and supported to successfully navigate the healthcare system and make informed decisions for themselves and their families.

 Systems Thinking.
 People-Centered.

-To create new paradigms around maternal health, it is critical to apply an intersectional lens.
-Disparities of healthcare in world-class medical facilities are failures that cannot be tackled without acknowledging and addressing their systemic and institutional drivers.
-Not only do we need to breakdown those drivers, but we also want to mitigate their harm immediately.
+Disparities of healthcare in world-class medical facilities are failures that cannot be tackled without acknowledging and addressing their intersectional systemic and institutional drivers.
+Not only do we need to deconstruct those drivers, but we also want to mitigate their harm immediately.

 There are also disparities in the type of experience birthing people have in the delivery room, which can have long-term consequences on both mental and physical health.
 For example, in Germany, perceived discrimination is related to a higher risk of preterm birth among Turkish immigrant women.